pivotal/docs-tap/tekton/install-tekton.hbs.md

 # Install Tekton

-This topic describes how to install Tekton from the Tanzu Application Platform package repository.
+This topic describes how to install Tekton Pipelines from the Tanzu Application Platform package repository.

-> **Note** Follow the steps in this topic if you do not want to use a profile to install Tekton.
+> **Note** Follow the steps in this topic if you do not want to use a profile to install
+> Tekton Pipelines.
 > For more information about profiles, see
 > [About Tanzu Application Platform components and profiles](../overview.hbs.md#about-package-profiles).

 ## <a id='prereqs'></a>Prerequisites

-Before installing Tekton:

-- Complete all prerequisites to install Tanzu Application Platform.
-For more information, see [Prerequisites](../prerequisites.md).
+Before installing Tekton Pipelines, complete all [prerequisites](../prerequisites.html) to install Tanzu Application Platform.

 ## <a id='install-tekton-pipelines'></a> Install Tekton Pipelines